-Simple actions are the most common category of actions, and are something of a building block that the other categories expand upon.
-When you take a simple action, you make a flip.
-That is, you play a card, flipping it over, revealing the value and suit.
-This card can either be from your hand or from the top of your deck.
-The value of this card is then evaluated, which may require turning over subsequent cards.
-These subsequent cards are always from the top of the deck, and never from the player's hand.
+Simple actions, the most common type of actions, are something of a building block other types of actions expand on.
+When a player takes a simple action, she makes a flip.
+That is, she plays a card, flipping it over and revealing which card it is.
+This card can either be from her hand or from the top of her deck.
+The value of this card is then determined, which may require turning over subsequent cards.
+These subsequent cards are always from the top of the deck and never from the player's hand.

 Once a card has been played, the player does not draw again immediately.
-Instead she simply has fewer cards in her hand.
+Instead, she simply has fewer cards in her hand.
 If she has no cards left in her hand and takes an action, she has no choice but to play off the top of the deck.

-If no skill is relevant to the action, the value of the card being played is added to the relevant stat.
-If a skill is involved, it's added to half the relevant stat and the relevant skill.
-Either way, this total is then compared to the TN.
+If no skill is involved with the action, the value of the card being played is added to the relevant stat.
+If a skill is involved, it's added to